MZanggl/flooent/README.md

 #### step

-Steps forward or backward given the number of steps.
+Steps forward or backwards given the number of steps.

 ```javascript
 given.array(['music', 'tec']).at(1).step(-1).value() // ['music']